-Given the sheer size of Bank of America, it’s no surprise that its Core Checking Account is a commonly considered option for people who need to open a checking account.
+Given the sheer size of Bank of America, it’s no surprise that its Advantage Plus Banking Account is a commonly considered option for people who need to open a checking account.
 It's one of the basic checking accounts that many people would find readily available.

 Overview: Bank of America Checking vs. Online Banks

 |Account||Bank of America Advantage Plus Banking||Ally Interest Checking||Capital One 360 Checking|

 |Mininmum initial deposit||$100||$0||$0|

 |Branch & ATM network||4,500 branches and 16,000 ATMs||43,000 Allpoint ATMs||2,000 Capital One ATMs and 37,000 Allpoint ATMs|